particle-iot/docs/src/content/reference/datasheets/e-series/e-series-datasheet.md

 ### Overview

-The E Series module is an IoT platform for creating cellular-connected products.
+The E-Series module is an IoT platform for creating cellular-connected products.
 It is an industrial version of Particle's Electron dev kit.
 It is specifically designed for mass scale manufacturing and integration.
 It comes with an affordable data plan for low-bandwidth applications.
-Plus the E Series is available for more than 100 countries worldwide!
+Plus the E-Series is available for more than 100 countries worldwide!

 It also comes with Particle's development tools and cloud platform for managing and interacting with your new connected hardware.